beanshearer/the_northcoders_news_api/README.md

 # Northcoders News

-Northcoders News stores Articles, Comments, Users, and Topics within a PostgresSQL database.
+Northcoders News is a web application that stores stores Articles, Comments, Users, and Topics within a PostgresSQL database.
 The API allows you to request, modify and add to the database with the framework described in the Usage section.

 - Website hosted: https://the-northcoders-news.netlify.com/
 - API hosted: https://bens-northcoders-news.herokuapp.com/api/